How to Calculate Containers for 21 Day Fix Recipes

 This site contains affiliate links.
 Please see Policies for more information.

-Learning how to count containers for the Fix is pretty straightforward until you start making recipes like soups, stews, casseroles, and chili, and where several foods from the approved food list are mixed.
+Learning how to count containers for the Fix recipes is pretty straightforward until you start making recipes like soups, stews, casseroles, and chili, and where several foods from the approved food list are mixed.
 It’s important to remember that recipes like these are never exact, and that is okay.

 What are the 21 Day Fix container sizes?